pombreda/lepl/doc-src/manual/lepl5.0.rst

 Worse, the "strings" slowly accumulated extra non-string methods to do other useful things.

-Eventually it became clear that pretending that things were strings when they were not was a bad idea.
+Eventually it became clear that always pretending that things were strings was a bad idea.
 The extra complexity of defining an interface for "a stream of input data" might complicate matchers a little, but made everything else too brittle.

-Hence Lepl 5, in which I dropped the pretense that the input is "just" a string.
+Hence Lepl 5, in which I dropped the pretence that the input is "just" a string.
 Instead, matchers work with a "stream" using functions like ``s_next()`` to get the next character, or ``s_line()`` to read a line.

-You may be surprised to hear that those are functions, and not objects, so I will take a moment to explain a little of the implementation.
+You may be surprised to hear that those are functions, and not methods, so I will take a moment to sketch the implementation.
 A stream is now implemented as a tuple; a pair of values.
 The first value is "state" and the second value is a "helper".
-Exactly what the state and helper are depend on the input, but the helper must implement a standard interface and the ``s_...()`` functions call that interface with the state.
+Exactly what the state and helper are depend on the input, but the helper must implement a standard interface and the ``s_xxx()`` functions call that interface with the state.

 That sounds more complex than it is.
 Essentially::